numberMumbler/mariner/DESIGN.md

 ### Key Use Cases

-- As an academic researcher, I want to receive summaries of recent papers in my field, so that I can quickly stay updated on new findings without reading each paper in full.
-- As a professional in a technical industry, I want to explore research outside my immediate area, so that I can gain interdisciplinary insights relevant to my work.
-- As a student, I want to easily access simplified explanations of complex research, so that I can enhance my learning and understanding of advanced topics.
+- As a user, I want to quickly review recently published articles, so I can keep up with new research that is coming out.
 - As a user, I want to bookmark articles of interest, so that I can easily find and read them later in detail.
 - As a user, I want to archive articles I'm not interested in, so that they no longer clutter my feed and I can focus on more relevant content.
 - As a user, I want to adjust my interest areas, so that the summaries in my feed reflect my changing research interests and needs.